Hitesh-Dharmadhikari/textSnippet/README.md

 # textSnippet
 This Commit contains:

-A user submits an input into a form
+1)A user submits an input into a form
-That data is input into the database
+2)That data is input into the database
-A random URL is generated (think imgur / youtube style links) The user is redirected to that random URL
+3)A random URL is generated (think imgur / youtube style links) 4)The user is redirected to that random URL
-The input data is display on that random URL
+5)The input data is display on that random URL

+Remaining: Login and Logout Session